Matthew Sleeth, MD – Executive Director

 As co-founder and Managing Director of Blessed Earth, Nancy Sleeth travels throughout the U.S. speaking and writing about faith and the environment.
 Prior to heeding this spiritual and environmental calling, Sleeth served as communications director for a Fortune 500 company and as an educator and administrator, most recently at Asbury University.
 Nancy is a graduate of Georgetown University and holds a masters degree in journalism.
 She is the author of Almost Amish: One Woman’s Quest for a Slower, Simpler, More Sustainable Life.
 She also authored Go Green, Save Green, the first-ever practical guide for going green from a faith perspective.
 Nancy and Matthew Sleeth have been married for more than 30 years.
 They live in Lexington, KY, near their grown children, Clark (a physician preparing for medical missions) and Emma (creation care speaker/author for teens and young adults).
 Contact Nancy!

 Will Samson – EXECUTIVE DIRECTOR, SEMINARY STEWARDSHIP ALLIANCE

 Jessica WHEELER – Communications Assistant

 Growing up in Ohio, Jessica learned to appreciate the beauty of creation through the trees and fields surrounding her small hometown, as well as through family trips to the ocean and desert.
 Her love of reading inspired her to read nearly every book in the children’s section of the town library by age 12.
-After relocating to the Lexington area in 2007, Jessica earned a Masters degree in Library Science from Eastern Kentucky University.
+After relocating to Kentucky in 2007, Jessica earned a Masters degree in Library Science from Eastern Kentucky University.
 Since joining the Blessed Earth team in March 2012, Jessica puts her skills to use by managing the Blessed Earth websites and working on various writing projects.
 She lives with her husband in Lexington.
 Contact Jessica!

 Emma, a recent graduate of Asbury University, wrote It’s Easy Being Green as a teenager.
 When not speaking to high school and college students about creation care, she assists other members of the Blessed Earth team with research, writing, and design projects.
 She and her husband, Zach, lived three blocks away from each other in Lexington for years, but never saw each other until they were both at the National Cathedral in Washington, D.C., on Earth Day 2012.
 Contact Emma!